A tale of two shuffle algebras: The double shuffle algebra with spectral parameters

 \item $z_i \oq_+^2 = z_j$ if $i<j$, which arise from the poles of $\tR^+(x)$ \\

 \item $z_i \oq_-^2 = z_j$ if $\sigma^{-1}(i) < \sigma^{-1}(j)$, which arise from the poles of $\tR^-(x)$ \\

 \end{itemize}

+(note that the terms $R_{\sigma \omega_k}$ and $R_{\sigma^{-1}\omega_k}$ do not produce poles at $z_i=z_j$ in the integrand \eqref{eqn:former 2}, because such poles are canceled by the denominator of $f$).
 As we move the contours as in \eqref{eqn:contours may be moved}, the only poles encountered involve $z_i$ and $z_j$ for $i<j$ and $\sigma^{-1}(i) > \sigma^{-1}(j)$, so already the poles in the first bullet do not come up.
 Meanwhile, the poles in the second bullet may come up, and in the remainder of this proof, we will show that the corresponding residue is 0 (the situation of the poles in the third bullet is analogous, so we skip it).
 To this end, recall that:

 by the definition of $\tR^-$ in \eqref{eqn:definition r minus}.
 This implies the identity:

 for any $A, B \in \End(V)$.
 Taking the residue at $z = \oq^{-2}$, we obtain:

 We may generalize the formula above to: